MichaelPatzer/ReCrystal/README.md

 ## 🧪 ReCrystal — Quantum Crystallographic Refinement with XD2024 Support
 by Michael Patzer

-## 🔍 Was ist ReCrystal?
+## 🔍 About ReCrystal?
-ReCrystal ist ein Python-basiertes Tool zur quantenkristallographischen Verfeinerung auf Basis von periodischen DFT-Wellenfunktionen.
-Das Programm kombiniert CRYSTAL17/23-Berechnungen mit der Multipolverfeinerung via XD2024 und ermöglicht eine realistische Beschreibung der Elektronendichte in molekularen Festkörpern.
+ReCrystal is a Python-based tool for quantum crystallographic refinement based on periodic DFT wave functions.
+The program combines CRYSTAL17/23 calculations with multipole refinement via XD2024 and enables a realistic description of the electron density in molecular solids.

-## ✨Neue Features in der aktuellen Version (2025)
+## ✨New features in the current version (2025)
-✅ **Kompatibilität mit XD2024**
+✅ **Compatibility with XD2024**
-ReCrystal ist nun vollständig kompatibel mit XD2024.
+ReCrystal is now compatible with xdlsm XD2024.

-Profitiert von den neuen Optimierungen, Features und Bugfixes der aktuellen XD-Version.
+Benefit from the new optimizations, features and bug fixes of the current XD version.

-✅ **Erweiterte Strukturdimension**
+✅ **Extended structural dimension**
-Die Beschränkung auf max.
-30 Atome in der asymmetrischen Einheit wurde aufgehoben.
+The restriction to max.
+30 atoms in the asymmetric unit has been lifted.

-Jetzt auch geeignet für größere Moleküle, metallorganische Cluster und supramolekulare Systeme.
+Now also suitable for larger molecules, organometallic clusters and supramolecular systems.

-✅ **Optimierter Refinement-Zyklus**
+✅ **Optimized refinement cycle**
-Verbesserter Ablauf der Iterationen:
+Improved iteration process:

-Wellenfunktionsaktualisierung mit CRYSTAL
+Wave function update with CRYSTAL

-theoretische Formfaktorberechnung
+Theoretical form factor calculation

-Multipolverfeinerung mit XD2024
+Multipole refinement with XD2024

-Konvergenzprüfung (optional automatisiert)
+Convergence check (optionally automated)

-## 🧠 Anwendungsmöglichkeiten
+## 🧠 Possible applications
-Untersuchung schwacher Wechselwirkungen (z.
-B. H-Brücken, π-π)
+Investigation of weak interactions (e.g. H-bridges, π-π)

-Quantitative Elektronendichteanalysen
+Quantitative electron density analyses

-Kristallstrukturanalyse funktionaler Moleküle und Cluster
+Crystal structure analysis of functional molecules and clusters

-Hybridverfeinerung mit experimentellen und theoretischen Daten
+Hybrid refinement with experimental and theoretical data

 https://journals.iucr.org/m/issues/2025/03/00/fc5082/index.html